 1. Make school visits an expectation

-Visits are the bread and butter of a governor's role.
-Get your governors on board by explaining how valuable visits are for your work as a board, and for supporting school improvement.
+Get your governors on board by explaining how valuable visits are for your board’s work, and for supporting school improvement.

-Be upfront about what you expect from the start.
-Explain that visits allow you to develop a meaningful understanding of the day-to-day running of your school, which allows you to ask better questions and to monitor effectively.
+During induction, explain that visits develop a meaningful understanding of the day-to-day running of your school, so you can ask better questions and monitor successfully.

-Find out more in our article about how to induct new governors effectively.
+Read our article to learn how to induct new governors effectively.

-Consider having a school visits policy to keep your governors on track during visits.
+Also consider having a school visits policy, to keep your governors on track during visits.

 2. Have a visit schedule